MassDotMoney/nested-ledger-plugin/README.md

 They allow users to safely interact with smart contracts by parsing the transaction data and displaying its content in a human readable way.

 It is STRONGLY recommended to follow the [plugin guide](https://developers.ledger.com/docs/dapp/nano-plugin/overview/) in order to better understand the flow and the context for plugins.

-## Formatting:

-The C source code is expected to be formatted with `clang-format` 11.0.0 or higher.

 # Environment Setup: